jaddumohankishore/Bank-Loans-Report/README.md

-# Bank Loan Analysis Power BI Project
+# Bank Loans Report Analysis using Power BI

 Welcome to the Bank Loan Analysis Power BI project repository!
 This project aims to provide insightful analysis and visualization of bank loan data using Power BI.